Full screen

 When your phone doesn't work in a dream, it typically means you feel unable to communicate something important, are experiencing a breakdown in a relationship, or fear that your voice and feelings are going unheard in your waking life.

-You just read what phone not working can mean.
-Not what yours meant.
+You read what it can mean.
+But what did yours mean?

 General meanings stop here.
-Tell the free app your exact dream and get a reading that actually fits you.
+In the free app, tell Dream Book your exact dream and get a reading that actually makes sense for you.

 The specific way your phone fails in a dream often carries its own distinct message.
 Each scenario shines a light on a different pressure point — from depleted inner resources to the ache of feeling invisible in a relationship.
 At Dream Book we explore this symbol in depth.